evanx/scan/README.md

 CMD ["node", "--harmony", "app/index.js"]
 ```

-Having reviewed the code, you can also execute as follows:
+Having reviewed the code, you can execute as follows:
 ```
+npm install
 pattern='*' npm start
 ```